mbiesiad/awesome-translations/README.md

 - [Computer-assisted translation](https://en.wikipedia.org/wiki/Computer-assisted_translation) - CAT (computer-aided translation) tools are typically understood to mean programs that specifically facilitate the actual translation process.
 This article describe: translation memory software, language search-engine software, terminology management software, alignment software, interactive machine translation, augmented translation.
 - [Approaches to Machine Translation](http://engineering.fuoye.edu.ng/journal/index.php/engineer/article/view/26/pdf) - A paper-review on different techniques for machine translation.
 - [Neural Machine Translation](https://jair.org/index.php/jair/article/view/12007/26611) - A paper-review that trace back the origins of modern NMT architectures to word and sentence embeddings and earlier examples of the encoder-decoder network family.
 It will conclude with a short survey of more recent trends in the field.
-- [What is 'hreflang'?](https://simplelocalize.io/blog/posts/what-is-hreflang/) What is `hreflang` attribute and how it can affect your SERP
+- [What is 'hreflang'?](https://simplelocalize.io/blog/posts/what-is-hreflang/) - What is `hreflang` attribute and how it can affect your SERP

 ## Blogs

 - [Speakt](https://speakt.com/blog/) - Well-rounded resource, offering in-depth information from the best professionals in the industry on everything related to translation.
 - [Lexico](https://www.lexico.com/) - Provides a collection of dictionaries of English and Spanish, and curiosities about many words and languages (in the "Explore" section).
 It is produced by Oxford University Press.
 - [The Translator's Teacup](https://lingocode.com/translation-blog/) - Contains good tips for beginner translators.
 - [Speaking of Translation](https://speakingoftranslation.com/) - Run by two outstanding experts in the field of translation and localization.
-You can listen to audio files covering their tips and opinions on the freelance translator’s work.
+You can listen to audio files covering their tips and opinions on the freelance translator's work.
 - [Between Translations](http://foxdocs.biz/BetweenTranslations/) - Run by Jayne Fox, a German into English translator.
 It talks about continuing professional development (CPD) for translators and the use of technology (especially CAT tools/TEnTs) to support their work.
-- [eMpTy Pages](http://kv-emptypages.blogspot.com/) - Presents extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry’s biggest players.
+- [eMpTy Pages](http://kv-emptypages.blogspot.com/) - Presents extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry's biggest players.

 ## Online Courses